santiagofmunoz/memcached_server/README.md

 ## Installation

 Clone or download this repository to any directory you want in your computer.
-After that, you have to open a Terminal/Cmd (depending on your OS) where you cloned the repository and run ```ruby startServer.rb```
+After that, you have to open a Terminal/Cmd (depending on your OS) where you cloned the repository and run ```ruby start_server.rb```

 The software was created and tested in this environment and due to this, it's the recommended environment to run it: